plain.pageviews

 • Tracking specific user actions or events

-• When you need guaranteed tracking (not blocked by ad blockers or disabled JavaScript)
+• Guaranteed tracking that cannot be blocked by ad blockers or disabled JavaScript

 • API endpoints or non-HTML responses